Health Plans and New Interoperability Rules: Get Going Now.

 As a result, they already have a fundamental understanding of how to provide interoperable access from other systems to their data.
 Payers have some catching up to do — and fast.

-In this article, we’ll cover the pending interoperability requirements for health plans and suggest four smart interoperability moves to master now.
+In this article, Freed Associates will cover the pending interoperability requirements for health plans and suggest four smart interoperability moves to master now.
 But first, here’s why getting interoperability right is so important.

 The Biggest Mistake Health Plans Can Make